decentraland/documentation/content/creator/wearables-and-emotes/wearables/linked-wearables.md

    ![](/images/media/linked-wearables/edit-multiple-files-success.png)

-# Submitting your Linked Wearables
+# Publishing your Linked Wearables

 Your Linked Wearables need to go through a publishing and curation process as the regular wearables do.
 Although the publication and curation process is not the same as the one for the regular wearables, it keeps the same steps, all items must be first be published to later be curated by an assigned curator.